Vander Apartments → Oslo Travel Guide → Restaurants in Oslo

 Top picks

-• Plah Restaurant: elevated Thai for a special-night feel
+• Plah Restaurant: elevated Thai for special evenings

-• Sukhumvit Soup&Grill: no-fuss Thai with strong value and flavour
+• Sukhumvit Soup&Grill: no-fuss Thai with good value

 Middle Eastern and Mediterranean restaurants in Oslo